Skip to content

 TCPA compliance for insurance agents buying leads means you can only auto-dial or text a consumer who gave prior express written consent to YOUR contact, you keep the consent record yourself, and you scrub against the DNC list.
 The consent travels with the lead, not the vendor.

 Buying leads is the fastest way to fill a calendar in this business.
 It is also the fastest way to buy a lawsuit if the consent behind those leads is thin.
-The Telephone Consumer Protection Act (TCPA) sets statutory damages of $500 to $1,500 per call or text — and plaintiff firms run on volume, not on whether you closed the sale.
+The Telephone Consumer Protection Act gives the consumer a private right of action “to recover for actual monetary loss from such a violation, or to receive $500 in damages for each such violation, whichever is greater,” and a court that finds the violation willful or knowing “may, in its discretion, increase the amount of the award to an amount equal to not more than 3 times the amount available” — $1,500 a call or text (47 U.S.C. §227(b)(3)).
+Plaintiff firms run on volume, not on whether you closed the sale.

 This is a practical operator’s walkthrough, not legal advice.
 We run lead programs for senior-market agents, so we read these vendor agreements for a living.
 Talk to a telecom attorney before you change your dialing setup.